-Health and Safety is of prime importance to the school and we will seek to conduct our business in such a way as to avoid harm to our employees and all others who may be affected directly or indirectly by our activities.
+Health and Safety are of prime importance to the school, and we will seek to conduct our business in a way that avoids harm to our employees and all others who may be affected directly or indirectly by our activities.

 This policy outlines the responsibilities and arrangements for ensuring your Health and Safety.
-It is therefore important that you read the policy before starting work at the school.
+It is, therefore, important that you read the policy before starting work at the school.

-Aim and objectives
+Aim and objectives:

-The aim of our school is to create a safe environment, for all users of the school, students, school staff, parents and the community.
+Our school aims to create a safe environment for all users: students, school staff, parents, and the community.
 This includes:

-- The ability of each individual to protect him/her self - Concern and consideration for the safety of others - Knowledge of what to do in certain situations or seeking expert help where the necessary skills are not available. - Alertness and control - Cultivation of good habits
+- The ability of each individual to protect him/herself - Concern and consideration for the safety of others - Knowledge of what to do in certain situations or seeking expert help where the necessary skills are unavailable. - Alertness and control - Cultivation of good habits